emastho/vixenydocs/src/routes/framework/init/+page.md

 <svelte:head>

 <title>Quick start - Vixeny</title>
-<script src='/prism.mjs' defer></script>
+<script src='/prism.mjs'></script>
 <meta name="description" content="How to install Vixeny" />
 </svelte:head>

-# Introduction
+# Welcome to Vixeny!

-Welcome to Vixeny!
-We're glad you're here.
-We're not just about coding—we're about bringing people together.
-Making web development easier for everyone, no matter your experience level.
-Let's get started and see how Vixeny can help you create something amazing with ease!
+We’re thrilled to have you explore our framework.
+Vixeny is all about making web development straightforward and enjoyable, no matter your background in coding.
+Whether you're just starting out or looking to shift into a new style of programming, we’ve designed Vixeny to be as welcoming as possible.

 ## So, What's this project?

 An ecosystem of functional web tools, that aims to make code more:

-- `Open` : All our tools are exportable and can be used in other frameworks and projects
+- `Open` : All our tools are exportable and can be used in other frameworks or projects.

 - `Reusable` : Make it once and use it again, because of the purity of `Vixeny`, every element can be reused and composed in many ways.

-- `Testable` : Thanks to its monolithic structure, it can be tested in any state
+- `Testable` : Thanks to its monolithic structure, it can be tested in any state.

 - `Smart` : Asyncronless with an integrated system that helps you to detect bugs and optimize your code on the fly.